isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - rock formed as a result of igneous processes, for example intrusion and cooling of magma in the crust, or volcanic eruption.
+- rock formed as a result of igneous processes, for example intrusion and cooling of magma in the crust, or volcanic eruption.

 - **Source:**
 Neuendorf et al 2005